CarlosMC/stargazers-cmc/README.md

 ## Docker Image

-A Docker image has been built so you can run the containerized app The Docker image also requires the **GH_AUTH_TOKEN** variable to be defined before running it.
+A Docker image has been built so you can run the containerized app with Docker.
+The Docker image also requires the **GH_AUTH_TOKEN** variable to be defined before running it.

 You can export and pass it directly from command line like this: